 On the category pages, copywriting has its perks.
-It informs shoppers what each category contains, it makes the page appear less bare, and it provides important background clues to search engines.
+It informs shoppers what each category contains, makes the page appear less bare, and provides essential background clues to search engines.

 Here’s another example from Patagonia and their simple yet straightforward and catchy copywriting:

-Remember that a single page of copy won’t help or hinder your SEO — it’ll only add a little more meaning overall — so it’s not anything you should be too concerned with.
+Remember that a single copy page won’t help or hinder your SEO — it’ll only add a little more meaning overall, so it’s not something you should be too concerned with.